 - Sun to part shade.
 Regular watering in dry summer areas.

-- Hardy to USDA Zone 3 It may have been selected in the Netherlands in 1937, or there about, and named 'Glauca Globosa'.
+- Hardy to USDA Zone 3 Acccording to Krüssmann (1985) it orginated from a seed in the Anth.
+Kluis Nursery, Boskoop, Holland in 1937 and introduced in 1955 by the Le Feber & Co.
 This plant is similar to 'R.H.
 Montgomery' (also called 'Montgomery') which was named by the New York Botanic Garden in 1949; there may be some confusion between these two plants in the trade (see below).